hikey-dj/CryptSafe/README.md

 # CryptSafe

 CryptSafe is a versatile C++ library designed to provide robust cryptographic functionalities.
-It allows users to validate digital signatures using SHA-256, RSA, and AES for secure encryption and decryption operations.
+It allows users to **validate digital signatures** using **SHA-256**, **RSA**, and **AES** for secure encryption and decryption operations.
 Additionally, CryptSafe includes a command-line tool that enables users to interact with these cryptographic features through specific prompts.
-A static Python API is also available, providing Python developers with a convenient interface to upload files securely.
+A static **Python API** is also available, providing Python developers with a convenient interface to upload files securely.

 ## Technical Implementation